 When I first tried to pull a Ristretto shot, I was intimidated by the precision required.
 But after a few attempts and some practice, I was able to master the art of pulling a perfect Ristretto shot.

-Dialing in is crucial for achieving a perfect ristretto shot.
+Dialing in is important for achieving a perfect ristretto shot.
 Since it is a shorter and more concentrated extraction, the brewing parameters need to be adjusted to achieve the desired taste and balance.

 Don’t worry if your first ristretto shot isn’t perfect.
 It takes practice and patience to master.
 Keep trying, and you’ll get there!